poliastro/poliastro/docs/source/getting_started.rst

 * jplephem, for the planetary ephemerides using SPICE kernels
 * matplotlib, for orbit plotting
 * scipy, for root finding and numerical propagation
+* pytest, for running the tests from the package

 poliastro is usually tested on Linux, Windows and OS X on Python 3.4 and 3.5, using NumPy 1.9 and 1.10 (single codebase).